Joseph Frank Payne

-Joseph Frank Payne (1840–1910) was an English physician, epidemiologist, and a historian of medicine.
+Joseph Frank Payne (10 January 1840 – 16 November 1910) was an English physician, epidemiologist, and a historian of medicine.

-Life
+Early life

-The son of Joseph Payne, a schoolmaster, and his wife Eliza Dyer who was also a teacher, he was born in the parish of St. Giles, Camberwell, on 10 Jan.
-1840.
-After a school education under his father at Leatherhead, Surrey, he went to University College, London; and then gained in 1858 a demyship at Magdalen College, Oxford.
-He graduated B.A. in 1862, taking a first class in natural science, and afterwards obtained the Burdett-Coutts scholarship in geology (1863), the Radcliffe travelling fellowship (1865), and a fellowship at Magdalen, which he vacated on his marriage in 1883, becoming an honorary fellow on 30 May 1906.
-He also took a B.Sc. degree in the University of London in 1865.
+Payne was born in the parish of St. Giles, Camberwell, on 10 January 1840.
+He was the son of Joseph Payne, a schoolmaster, and his wife Eliza Dyer who was also a teacher, After a school education under his father at Leatherhead, Surrey, he went to University College, London; and then gained in 1858 a demyship at Magdalen College, Oxford.
+He graduated B.A. in 1862, taking a first class in natural science, and afterwards obtained the Burdett-Coutts scholarship in geology in 1863 and the Radcliffe travelling fellowship in 1865.
+He received a B.Sc. degree at the University of London in 1865.